University of St Andrews

 - Full tuition waiver

-This is intended as a contribution towards general maintenance costs during the degree programme in the UK.
+The living stipend is intended as a contribution towards general maintenance costs during the degree programme in the UK.

 In the UK, master's degrees are typically one-year programmes (full-time) and PhDs are three-year programmes (full-time).